 There are many reasons why someone may choose to start fasting and the most common reason is weight loss but fasting is not only good for weight loss and for some it can help improve gut health.
 Some people believe that all restrictive diets are bad and is an example of diet culture which I do believe is mostly true if you are doing it because someone told you carbs are bad but for some people, it can be a form of self-care.
 I never thought that intermittent fasting would improve my gut health because I always thought that you needed to eat more often for good health but that isn’t necessarily true and sometimes your body does need a little break from food for better health.
 As a disabled person I don’t know how long I will be able to practice intermittent fasting because it’s not unusual for me to be doing something for a while and out of nowhere it stops working but as of right now I have no reason to stop because it has helped me have better bowel movements which was a struggle before I started.
 Intermittent fasting has worked great for me but it’s not going to be safe for everyone and people who are pregnant or struggle with eating disorders should not consider any type of fasting diet.
 Have you tried intermittent fasting for better gut health and what was your experience?

-I read all comments because I love hearing your thoughts but you must be kind and keep all comments relevant to the post you are commenting on.
-You don’t have to agree with everyone but you must be civil when you do disagree because hateful comments towards me or any other commenters will not be tolerated.
-If you see that someone is struggling it’s okay to offer support but please do not give out any sort of medical advice in the comment section of my blog because I am not qualified to diagnose people and can be held liable if it’s bad advice.
-The comment section of my blog is for sharing your thoughts on a post that I have written but it is not a place for promoting yourself and any links that are dropped without my permission will be deleted without warning.
+I read all comments because I love hearing your thoughts but please be kind, keep all comments relevant to the post you are commenting on and your language clean.
+You don’t have to agree with everyone but you should be respectful of everyone’s different points of view because rude comments toward me or any other commenters will not be tolerated.
+If you see that someone is struggling it’s okay to offer support but please do not give out any kind of medical advice in the comment section of my blog even if you are a doctor because I am not qualified to diagnose anyone and can be held if it’s bad advice.
+The comment section of my blog is not for promoting yourself and any links that are dropped without my permission will be deleted without warning.
 If you violate my policy your comment will be edited or completely removed from my site.